How long will it take for my child to learn to swim?

 We have very small classes with four students per instructor so that each child receives personal attention.
 In addition, most children benefit from seeing other children swim!
 If the instructor feels that your child is not making the expected progress, or has special needs, they will suggest private lessons as an alternative.

 I have a 12 year old beginner who does not want to be in class with 4 year olds.
 What can I do?

 Our classes are grouped by age and skill level.
 Under the age of 18, classes will be grouped within 4 years age difference.

 I am not sure if my child is ready for group class.
 How can I be sure before enrolling?

 We offer "Try Swim" where we place the student in a group environment to see how they interact.
 If they will take directions, stay where they are asked to stay, and observe safety rules for themselves and others, we can accept them in group class.
-If they do not pay attention, cry in the group setting, or act in an unsafe manner, we will suggest the Family Water Preparedness course.
-We do not charge a fee for this evaluation.
+If they do not pay attention, cry in the group setting, or act in an unsafe manner, we will suggest Private Lessons We do not charge a fee for this evaluation.

 My child frequently experiences "swimmer's ear".
 What can I do to prevent this?